 Why most onboarding checklists fail

 The problem with most onboarding templates is that they live in a Google Doc or PDF that nobody looks at after day one.
-Your team downloads it, maybe checks a few boxes, and then goes back to managing the actual work in a completely separate tool.
+The team downloads it, maybe checks a few boxes, and then goes back to managing the actual work in a completely separate tool.

 "Sixty-seven percent of clients who churn say poor onboarding was a factor." - Lincoln Murphy, Customer Success Consultant, Sixteen Ventures